 For each course, there are three books: Lessons, Worksheets, and Solutions.
-Students will use the first two books, and the parent or teacher will use the Solutions books as answer keys or to help if a student needs assistance.
+Students will use the first two books, and the parent or teacher will use the Solutions books as answer keys and to help if a student needs assistance.
 Worksheets is a set of three-hole-punched pages that are inserted in a binder, while the other two books have plastic coil bindings.
 Three assessments are included in Worksheets, so parents or teachers might want to remove those assessments for storage elsewhere.

 The Lessons books lay out the lessons with illustrations and instructions about when to use worksheets, manipulatives, and games.
 These layouts are easy to follow, so students should be able to work independently.

 Among concepts covered in Level G are fractions, ratios, area, perimeter, square roots, geometric constructions, triangle properties, angles, triangle congruency, the Pythagorean theorem, circle properties, pi, tangents, bisectors, arcs, rotations, transformations, and symmetry.
 Many basic postulates and theorems for geometry are presented although they are not named as such.
 There are no formal proofs, but solutions in the answer key are written out sequentially, similar to the way you might do it for a proof.